gajendhir/rnnotes/docs/basics/expo-cli.md

 [Expo CLI](https://expo.dev)

-:::warning
+:::info

-All of the services by Expo are not free - there is a price tag.
+All of the services by Expo are not free - Some have a price tag.

 :::